javajuice1337/RustPlusBot/README.md

 ## Plugin Publishing

 You can publish your plugin when you are done making any major changes to it by clicking the Publish tab in the Plugin Studio.
-You have the option of making it a public plugin for others to use with their bot.
 There will be a review of your plugin after submitting which could take several days.
 If your plugin is accepted for publishing, you will then be able to select it in the Plugin settings for your bot and install it.
 Duplicates of official plugins will not be accepted.

 ## Plugin Examples